Why Top Online Mattresses May Not Come Rolled In A Box

 It’s not always the case, but keep this in mind: A mattress that can be compressed and contorted before it ships will almost certainly compress and contort as you use it.
 What I’m hoping to see more of from online mattress sellers is more accessible hybrid beds that take the benefits of foam and put them on top of a more stable spring base.
 These may be harder to ship, but they’re going to offer a lot more support for most sleepers while still providing the contouring comfort people like about foam.
 Over the long term I suspect they will prove to be more durable as well.

 Compressible mattresses do save on shipping costs, which makes them more affordable.
 And for some people that’s all that matters.
-But take it from me: I’ve tried a whole lot of mattresses, and while there are certainly some good bed-in-a-box options out there, a lot of them are unfortunately lower quality than what I hoped for.
+But take it from me: I’ve tried a whole lot of mattresses, and while there are certainly some good bed-in-a-box options out there, a lot of them are unfortunately not for everyone.

 While size isn’t everything — and again, I’ve slept on some great foam mattresses — hybrids feel more like actual beds than many of the compressed models I’ve tried recently.
 They come as-is, without any unfolding, decompressing, or unvacuuming.
 They also manage to impress on both robustness and softness — not an easy feat to achieve.
 I’m looking forward to trying them out long term to assess their durability, and I hope more online mattress companies consider adding hybrid foam/spring models into their consumer options.
 That means more options that can only benefit consumers.